LagoVista/docs/Messaging/Index.md

 # Device Messaging

-Devices communicate with the servers by sending and receiving Messages.
+Devices communicate with the servers by sending and receiving messages.
 You should define all messages that you want your application to send and receive.
-As part of this, you will define the format that your message will use, examples of this are things like JSON, XML, Binary, Delimited and so on.
+As part of this, you will define the format that your message will use.
+Examples of formats include: JSON, XML, Binary, Delimited, etc.

-To help get you started, you can create samples of the messages to be used in both verifiers and simulators.
+To help get you started, complete the following steps:
+1. Create samples of the messages to be used in both verifiers and simulators.

-Next you'll define the fields that make up your messages as well as how those fields should be extracted or parsed.
+2. Define the fields that make up your messages as well as how those fields should be extracted or parsed.

-You can even create Verifiers to check your parsers without even having your device send messages.
+3. As an optional step, create verifiers to check your parsers without even having your device send messages.

-After you have created your messaages, you can use those as a basis to build simulators to test out your system flow prior to bringing real devices online
+After you have created your messaages, you can use them as a basis to build simulators to test out your system flow prior to bringing real devices online.

 ## Topics